New Jersey EBT Deposit Schedule for 2025

 Heavy County Workload or Staffing Shortages

-County welfare agencies sometimes struggle with staffing shortages while managing high caseloads.
-This can create processing backlogs, meaning workers may not get to every case by the normal deposit date, delaying both SNAP and cash assistance grants.
+County welfare agencies sometimes struggle with staff shortages while managing a growing number of cases.
+This combination can create significant backlogs, meaning workers may not get to every case before the normal processing run.
+As a result, your benefits might not arrive according to the standard EBT payment schedule.

 Technical or System-Level Glitches

-Statewide technical problems can also be the culprit.
-Outages, system maintenance, or file-transfer errors within the state’s eligibility or EBT processing platforms can prevent the nightly benefit file from posting on schedule.
+Sometimes the problem is purely technical.
+Outages or file-transfer issues within the state’s eligibility or EBT processing systems can prevent the benefit file from posting on time.
+This can happen when a contractor's platform is down for maintenance, disrupting the usual SNAP payment schedule.

 Do EBT Benefits Expire or Roll Over?

-In New Jersey, any unused NJ SNAP or cash assistance benefits on your EBT card automatically carry over to the next month.
-The funds you do not spend will simply remain in your account for future use.
+In New Jersey, any unused NJ SNAP or cash assistance funds on your EBT card will automatically roll over to the next month.
+The balance you don't spend simply remains in your account for future use.

-The Department of Human Services mails a written notice at least 30 days before your funds are removed.
-This letter states the expungement date and explains how to keep your account active.
-Making any transaction restarts the 274-day clock for the remaining funds.
+The state will mail a warning notice at least 30 days before this happens, explaining how to keep your account active.
+Making any purchase or withdrawal restarts the 274-day countdown for your remaining funds.

 Get 1-3% cash back on groceries and track your EBT balance